taskflow/taskflow/README.md

 # Why Cpp-Taskflow?

 Cpp-Taskflow helps you build efficient computational graphs quickly using modern C++17.
-It is by far faster and more expressive than existing libraries such as [OpenMP][OpenMP Task] and [TBB FlowGraph][TBB FlowGraph].
+It is by far faster and more expressive than existing libraries such as [OpenMP Tasking][OpenMP Tasking] and [TBB FlowGraph][TBB FlowGraph].

 # Get Started with Cpp-Taskflow